-May seems to have lasted a lifetime and I've read quite a few books.
-Throughout May, I have read a total of 11 books, which I am proud of!
+August has been long but it is has been a very busy month and I have read a lot of books.
+Throughout August, I have read a total of 14 books, which is incredible for me.
 So, I am back with another what I’ve read this month post!
-I have some thoughts that I wanted to share on the books I read throughout May.
-Here is a post that is full of mini reviews for the books I read in May!
+I have some thoughts that I wanted to share on the books I read throughout August.
+Here is a bunch of mini reviews for the books I read in August!